janhq/WhisperSpeech/ichigo-whisper/README.md

 - Only 22M parameters, enabling deployment in resource-constrained environments.
 - Specifically trained to improve performance on languages with limited data.
-- Outputs quantized tokens, facilitating integration with LLMs.
+- Outputs discrete tokens, facilitating integration with LLMs.
 - Trained on ~400 hours of English and ~1000 hours of Vietnamese data, demonstrating strong performance in both languages.
 - Part of a larger family of models for multilingual speech processing.